 There is no menu here.
 You can choose from a display of food arranged on glass shelves.
 Local freshwater fish, chicken and mutton, smoked pork with bamboo shoot and egg curry very much take the space.
 Once you’ve made your selection, food arrives on the table along with an assortment of salad, daal, mashed potatoes, chutney and a mound of rice.
 There is no fancy cutlery or ambience too.
 Clean plates, hot food and the promise of a second helping are just enough to enjoy the meal.

 If you are in and around Shillong, you are most likely to walk into a kong shop to eat.
-Although the city boasts of fine dining restaurants, it is in the Kong shops that you experience the real flavours of the state.
+Although there are fine dining restaurants in Shillong, it is in the Kong shops that you experience the real flavours of the state.
 Here are some of the most popular dishes you must try.

 Also read: Local Indian brews to get you into high spirits